-The combination of the REIT and Canmarc may not realize the anticipated benefits, in the expected time-frames or at all, due to unanticipated challenges or delays with integrating the two companies
+The combination of the REIT and Canmarc may not realize the anticipated benefits, in the expected timeframes or at all, due to unanticipated challenges or delays with integrating the two companies

-The REIT expects that the combination of the REIT and Canmarc will result in greater long-term potential and value creation than the individual companies could achieve on their own.
-This expectation is based, in part, on a presumed increase in the financial strength and access to capital of the combined entity and certain presumed synergies from consolidation, including the elimination of excessive fabrication facilities, overlapping service facilities, certain public company costs of Canmarc and duplicative head office and general administrative expenses.
-These anticipated benefits and synergies will depend in part on whether the operations, systems, management and cultures of Canmarc and the REIT can be integrated in an efficient and effective manner and whether the presumed bases or sources of synergies produce the benefits anticipated.
+The anticipated benefits and synergies of the combination of the REIT and Canmarc will depend in part on whether the operations, systems, management and cultures of Canmarc and the REIT can be integrated in an efficient and effective manner and whether the presumed bases or sources of synergies produce the benefits anticipated.
 Most operational and strategic decisions, and certain staffing decisions, with respect to the combined entity have not yet been made and may not have been fully identified.
-These decisions and the integration of the two entities will present significant challenges to management, including the integration of systems and personnel of the two entities, and special risks, including possible unanticipated liabilities and expenses, significant one-time write-offs or restructuring charges and the loss of key employees.
+These decisions and the integration of the two entities will present significant challenges to management, including the integration of systems and personnel of the two entities, and special risks, including possible unanticipated liabilities and expenses, significant one-time writeoffs or restructuring charges and the loss of key employees.
 In addition, the REIT is currently in the process of reviewing Canmarc's portfolio and this review may lead to dispositions or complementary acquisitions.
 There can be no assurance that there will be operational or other synergies realized by the combined entity, or that the integration of the two entities' operations, systems, management, personnel and cultures will be timely or effectively accomplished, or ultimately will be successful in achieving the anticipated benefits.
 The integration process may lead to greater than expected operating costs, customer loss and business disruption (including, without limitation, difficulties in maintaining relationships with employees, customers, client or suppliers) that may affect the ability of the combined business to realize the anticipated benefits and synergies of the combination or may materially and adversely affect the REIT's business, results of operations and/or financial condition.